 Beyond these factors, we also advise you to choose open-source vector databases (e.g., ChromaDB) or those offering free plans/tiers (e.g., Pinecone).
 This helps your team test the above factors of your chosen database before going to the final commitment.

 Many vector databases provide different editions to serve specific requirements.
 Milvus is a typical example.
-It comes with four editions: Milvus Lite, Milvus Standalone, Milvus Cluster, and Zilliz Cloud
+It comes with four editions: Milvus Lite, Milvus Standalone, Milvus Distributed, and Zilliz Cloud

 Considering your project scope, data size, and budget, you can choose the right vector database edition.